 We’ve also got an alcohol hand gel dispenser located on/by our barriers just before you enter the pit-lane.
 Using this before you get into a car will greatly reduce any chance of risk.
 Using on the way out gives the virus both barrels.

 Any person over the age of 16 who visits our site, regardless of if they partake in any experience with us, must give their name and contact telephone number to us for NHS Track & Trace / Test & Trace purposes.

 We have a QR code that can be scanned with your smartphone camera, for easy and secure information collection.
 If you are arranging laps on the day, turning up for an Arrive & Drive or booking laps for a friend or family member, you must supply the participant’s name and contact telephone number to reception or scan them in.

 In the case of Under 17s, the contact details for a parent would be requested to go alongside their name.

 We require ALL VISITORS OVER THE AGE OF 16 who enter our site and use our facilities (cafe / pit & paddock / toilets) to scan either our non-intrusive, GDPR Compliant Track and Trace system Barcode, which holds data for 21 days in line with the NHS Track and Trace request, or use the NHS app.

 If you do not agree to scan the code or supply your information to reception for Track and Trace, you will be asked to leave.

-Our cafe will remain open for refreshments.
 Access is via reception and walking through the main briefing room if a briefing is NOT operating.